| Perserved Harris disfellowshipped for not adequately

 |

-of the poor, and did so many good things that he was astonished that he
+of the poor. and did so many good things that he was astonished that he

 should hear such things as he had heard today, because he did not give all

-the had got to one man.
+he had got to one man.
 If he had done wrong he asked forgiveness of God

 and the church. |